pine rocklands

 East Everglades Orchids Society

-... away as Colombia (Romero, 1993).
+... ).
 This is primarily an orchid of sandy pinewoods and dry, fallow fields.
-Even in the pine rocklands of southern Dade County, the plant seems to occur only in pockets of sand within the oolitic limestone substrate.
-This orchid looks much like a Eulophia, producing long, yellowishgreen basal leaves and a tall inflorescence with the ...
+Even in the pine rocklands of southern Dade County, the plant seems to occur only in pockets of sand within ...

 www.orchidseeos.com